fedora-infra/fedora-messaging/docs/user-guide/messages.rst

 Secondly, it allows you to change your message format in a controlled fashion by versioning your schema.
 You can then choose to implement methods one way or another based on the version of the schema used by a message.
+For details on how to deprecate and upgrade message schemas, see :ref:`schema-upgrade`.

 Message schema are defined using `JSON Schema`_.
 The complete API can be found in the :ref:`message-api` API documentation.